teiram/oric-dsk-manager/README.md

 - Generates Sedoric bootable images
 - Allows modification of the disk name and init string
 - Exports files from a DSK image with a custom header if needed
+- Exports files from a DSK as binary files (no header)
+- Exports files from a DSK as TAP files
 - Automodifies file names to avoid clashing with already present files
 - Disk usage bar